Rosy used to say that New York is a fairground.

 Back to the Soda Bar, which is now permanently closed, along with so many other businesses and buildings I remember being in its general vicinity a decade and a half ago.
 Now the Barclays Center looms like an alien craft that has landed among and on top of little buildings and is communicating in some new futuristic, neon-based language with the Freedom Tower across the river.
 If you’re from the 20th Century, you can’t understand it.
 I know what the giant letters are: B, A, R. But I don’t know what they mean at this size and in this shade of electric blue that belongs less in Brooklyn than in Blade Runner.

 I’m not and never have been a New Yorker.
 My parents are both upstate New Yorkers.
 Their parents were all upstate New Yorkers.
-But I was born outside of Philadelphia and now know the Rocky Mountain and Pacific Northwest much better than I know the eastern seaboard.
+But I was born outside of Philadelphia and now know the Rocky Mountains and Pacific Northwest much better than I know the eastern seaboard.
 I did, however, spend the second half of my twenties leaving Boston for New York as often as I could, including for an entire summer once, when I worked at Soda and couch surfed between Brooklyn and Manhattan and subsisted on bagels, coffee, and the sports section of the Daily News, using a pre-smart cell phone to call cars the wait times for which were exactly how long it takes to smoke a cigarette above dark, streetlamp-lit puddles in which the lights of the city squiggled and swam like quantum eels.

 At the beginning of “An Urban Convalescence,” we find Merrill “out for a walk, after a week in bed.”
 He’s in New York City, and he emerges from illness to find workers “tearing up part of my block.”
 The poem’s first two lines set this stage for us, establishing a dynamic between states of recovery and states of disrepair.
 There’s the strange sense that the city has used the opportunity afforded it by the poet’s week-long absence to undergo a transformation behind his back, without his approval, so that when he emerges from his front door it is into a new world, requiring recalibrations and reconsiderations.
 It’s not quite Dorothy looking out upon Oz from the site of her crash landing, just Merrill in Manhattan.